 La Place de l’Homme de Fer

 Adjoining Kléber Square, the Iron Man Square has become Strasbourg’s nerve centre since the arrival of the modern tram system, assuring the connection of four important lines.
 It is in this place that, coming from the railway station or from the numerous Park and Ride Tram locations, passengers and tourists can get off to stroll around Strasbourg’s Old Town.
 Previously not of any particular interest, Iron Man Square is recognisable thanks to its 700m2 glass rotunda which houses the tram station.
-The effigy of the 17th century iron man is still visible on the façade of the pharmacy by the same name… except that this one is a 19th century copy, the original being displayed in the Historical Museum.
+The effigy of the 17th-century iron man is still visible on the façade of the pharmacy by the same name… except that this one is a 19th-century copy, the original being displayed in the Historical Museum.

 Not far from Iron Man Square and bordering a charming little square of the same name, the Protestant church Saint-Pierre-le-Jeune was built on the site of three successive buildings, the first dating from the 7th century dedicated to Saint Columbanus, an Irish evangelist.
-Of this remains a small 7th century crypt with five funerary niches, which are claimed to be from the 4th century.
+Of this remains a small 7th-century crypt with five funerary niches, which are claimed to be from the 4th century.
 The church features a pretty little cloister, which was renovated in 2005, with four arcade galleries, three of which date back to 1031 and one to the 14th century.
-The church’s interior is of gothic style with its magnificent archway over a 14th century ribbed nose cone and its lateral chapels, its medieval frescos and – something rare in France’s churches – a superb rood screen covered in paintings from 1620 and a Silbermann organ, claimed to be from 1780.
-In pitiful condition, the building was greatly restored from 1897 to 1901 by Carl Schäfer, native of Karlsruhe.
+The church’s interior is of gothic style with its magnificent archway over a 14th-century ribbed nose cone and its lateral chapels, its medieval frescos and – something rare in France’s churches – a superb rood screen covered in paintings from 1620 and a Silbermann organ, claimed to be from 1780.
+In pitiful condition, the building was greatly restored from 1897 to 1901 by Carl Schäfer, a native of Karlsruhe.

 To the right of the Saint-Pierre-le-Jeune square, Rue de la Nuée Bleue leads to Broglie Square.